 Central Survey Unit is a non-profit making survey organisation within the Northern Ireland public sector.
-CSU manages the fieldwork on a number of regular national surveys, such as the Labour Force Survey and the Northern Ireland Crime Survey.
+CSU manages the fieldwork on a number of regular national surveys, such as the Labour Force Survey and the The Northern Ireland Safe Community Survey.

 The Unit conducts large scale public commissioned surveys.
 Recent examples include the Programme for International Student Assessment and the NI Disability Survey.

 Update on how NISRA conduct household surveys and the important role you can play.

 Due to the coronavirus (COVID-19) pandemic, NISRA is currently carrying out their household surveys by telephone, instead of face-to-face in peoples’ homes.
 Now more than ever, as we strive to assess the economic and societal impact that COVID-19 has had and will have on NI, we really need your help so that we can measure this impact accurately.
 If you receive a letter to take part in one of the surveys listed below, please follow the instructions on the letter so that we can make arrangements to conduct the survey with you by telephone.
 You can either call us on the number provided in the letter or visit www.nisra.gov.uk/respond to arrange a convenient time for a NISRA Survey Interviewer to call you back to conduct the survey.